runeh/tirbi/README.md

 - `STORAGE` - Storage URI
 - `TOKEN` - An auth token

-## Programmatic usage
+## fastify plugin

-The module exports a `tirbiPlugin` object that is a fastify plugin.
-It can be used like this:
+Tirbi exports a `tirbiPlugin` object that is a fastify plugin:

 ```typescript
 import fastify from 'fastify';